ricardojoserf/SharpCovertTube/README.md

 ## Configuration

-There are some values you can change, you can find them in line 17 of [Program.cs file](https://github.com/ricardojoserf/SharpCovertTube/blob/main/SharpCovertTube/Program.cs) for the regular binary and in [SharpCovertTube.cs file](https://github.com/ricardojoserf/SharpCovertTube/blob/main/SharpCovertTube_Service/SharpCovertTube.cs) for the service binary.
-Only the first two ones need to be updated:
+There are some values you can change, you can find them in Configuration.cs file for the [regular binary](https://github.com/ricardojoserf/SharpCovertTube/blob/main/SharpCovertTube/Configuration.cs) and [the service binary](https://github.com/ricardojoserf/SharpCovertTube/blob/main/SharpCovertTube_Service/Configuration.cs).
+Only the first two have to be updated:

 - **channel_id** (Mandatory!!!): Get your Youtube channel ID from [here](https://www.youtube.com/account_advanced).
 - **api_key** (Mandatory!!!): To get the API key create an application and generate the key from [here](https://console.cloud.google.com/apis/credentials).
 - **payload_aes_key** (Optional.
 Default: "0000000000000000"): AES key for decrypting QR codes (if using AES).
 It must be a 16-characters string.
 - **payload_aes_iv** (Optional.
 Default: "0000000000000000"): IV key for decrypting QR codes (if using AES).
 It must be a 16-characters string.
 - **seconds_delay** (Optional.
-Default: 600): Seconds delay until checking if a new video has been uploaded.
+Default: 600): Seconds of delay until checking if a new video has been uploaded.
+If the value is low you will exceed the API rate limit.
 - **debug_console** (Optional.
 Default: true): Show debug messages in console or not.
 - **log_to_file** (Optional.
 Default: true): Write debug messages in log file or not.
 - **log_file** (Optional.
 Default: "c:\temp\\.sharpcoverttube.log"): Log file path.